caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_2_transformation/README.md

 3) Ensure your **Snowflake** environment is ready.
   * You need to setup an Snowflake Account.
 I created a Free 30-day trial one: https://signup.snowflake.com/
   * In this project, we read from my S3 Bucket and write into Snowflake.
-The way I chose to do this is called Snowflake **Storage Integration**.
+The way I chose to do this is called Snowflake **Storage Integration**, which opens a secure connection between the Snowflake AWS Role and the AWS S3 Role.
-  * The idea is that this will configure access permissions for the S3 bucket.
+  * The next step after Storage Integrationis to create an **External Stage** in Snowflake.
+    * NOTE: Whenever you create a new External Stage, you need to update the `ExternalID` policy of the AWS role, in the "Trusted entities" part.
   * Follow this (https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration) and it will guide you through the following:
     * Create an IAM Policy (done in AWS).
     * Create an IAM Role (done in AWS).
-    * Create a Cloud Storage Integration in Snowflake (done in the `snowflake_stuff.ipynb` jupiter notebook).
+    * Create a Cloud Storage Integration in Snowflake (done in the `snowflake_up_to_ext_stage.ipynb` jupiter notebook).
-    * Retrieve the AWS IAM User for your Snowflake Account (done in the `snowflake_stuff.ipynb` jupiter notebook).
+    * Retrieve the AWS IAM User for your Snowflake Account (done in the `snowflake_up_to_ext_stage.ipynb` jupiter notebook).
-    * Grant the IAM User Permissions to Access Bucket Objects (done in the `snowflake_stuff.ipynb` jupiter notebook).
+    * Grant the IAM User Permissions to Access Bucket Objects (done in the `snowflake_up_to_ext_stage.ipynb` jupiter notebook).
-    * Create an External Stage (done in the `snowflake_stuff.ipynb` jupiter notebook).
+    * Create an External Stage (done in the `snowflake_up_to_ext_stage.ipynb` jupiter notebook).
-    * Create External Tables - one per Parquet file in S3 (done in the `snowflake_stuff.ipynb` jupiter notebook).
+  * Note: the **External Tables** will be created by dbt.

 2) Ensure your `dbt` environment is ready.
   * Configure your `profiles.yml`.